 Message From Beyond

-Not all mitzvot turn into ghost stories — but when doing holy work, it’s always a good idea to expect the unexpected.
+NOT ALL MITZVOT TURN INTO ghost stories — but when doing holy work, it’s always a good idea to expect the unexpected.

-Case in point: My wife Ann and I are members of the Sonoma County Chevre Kadisha.
-“Chevre Kadisha” literally means “holy brotherhood;” it’s a centuries-old Jewish institution committed to preparing the dead for burial.
-Doing this is considered to be the most selfless of all mitzvot, because there’s no way the beneficiary can pay you back.
+Ann and I are members of the Sonoma County Chevre Kadisha, which literally means “holy fellowship;” it’s a centuries-old Jewish institution committed to preparing the dead for burial.
+Doing this is considered to be the most selfless of all mitzvot (commandments), partly because there’s no way the beneficiary can pay you back.

 I arrived at Santa Rosa Memorial Park’s chapel slightly ahead of time on a warm afternoon.
 Other chevre members were still performing tahara, behind the closed door of the adjacent preparation room, for a female member of the county’s Jewish community.
 I entered the chapel, sat down in the front pew, then stood up when three women — one reading from a Bible — rolled the plain pine casket into its temporary resting place for the next day’s funeral.
 We exchanged quiet nods before they left me alone with the meit and a copy of Rabbi Samson Hirsch’s commentary on Psalms.